hyperledger-labs/blockchain-explorer/README-CONFIG.md

   * `expiresIn`: expressed in seconds or a string describing a time span [zeit/ms](https://github.com/zeit/ms).
     Eg: `60`, `"2 days"`, `"10h"`, `"7d"`.
 A numeric value is interpreted as a seconds count.
 If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds unit is used by default (`"120"` is equal to `"120ms"`).

+* Modify the connection profile (e.g. `app/platform/fabric/connection-profile/first-network.json`) to configure authorization of login user.

+    ```json
+    "client": {
+      "adminCredential": {
+        "id": "exploreradmin",
+        "password": "exploreradminpw"
+      },
+      "enableAuthentication": true,
+    ```
+  * `adminCredential.id` is the the admin user to login Explorer.
+Currently Explorer only supports single user mode (can't add more users.
+We're working on it)
+  * `adminCredential.password` is the password for the admin user to login Explorer.
+  * `enableAuthentication` is a flag to enable authentication using a login page, setting to false will skip authentication.
+    * Even if disable user authentication, you still need to get `adminCredential.id` specified, because it's used to get access to the wallet.

+## Disable Explorer login authentication

+* If you want to disable login authentication, set `false` to  `enableAuthentication` in the connection profile
+    ```json
+    "client": {
+      "enableAuthentication": false
+    }
+    ```

+## Enable TLS

+* If your fabric network enables TLS, then set `true` to `client.tlsEnable` in the connection profile (e.g. `app/platform/fabric/connection-profile/first-network.json`).
+  And you also need to specify peer URL with `grpcs://`.
+If your fabrice network disables TLS, use `grpc://` instead.

+    ```json
+    "client": {
+      "tlsEnable": true,
+    ```
+    ```json
+    "peers": {
+      "peer0.org1.example.com": {
+        "url": "grpcs://localhost:7051",
+    ```

 ## Connection profile for Hyperledger Fabric network

 * Modify `app/platform/fabric/config.json` to define your fabric network connection profile: